-Are transactions normally subject to closing conditions?
+22 Are transactions normally subject to closing conditions?
 Describe those closing conditions that are customarily acceptable to a seller and any other conditions a buyer may seek to include in the agreement.

-Typical closing conditions include foremost mandatory conditions precedent (ie, government approvals, such as clearance under merger control or foreign investment regulation, and additional mandatory approval requirements apply in regulated industries, such as banking, insurance, telecoms and airlines).
+Typical closing conditions include foremost mandatory conditions precedent (ie, governmental approvals such as clearance under merger control or foreign investment regulation; additional mandatory approval requirements apply in regulated industries, such as banking, insurance, telecoms and airlines).

-Additional closing conditions depend substantially on the transaction itself or the negotiation power of the parties and may include third-party approvals, waivers of change of control provisions, seller's warranties being true and correct at closing or completion of defined carve-out measures.
-Exceptionally, closing conditions relating to 'no material adverse change', shareholder approval or financing might be accepted by sellers.

-Following the outbreak of the covid-19 pandemic and the war in Ukraine, 'no material adverse change' closing conditions seem to be requested more often by buyers.
+Additional closing conditions depend substantially on the transaction itself or the negotiation power of the parties and may include third-party approvals, waivers of change of control provisions, seller's warranties being true and correct at closing or completion of defined carve out measures.
+Exceptionally closing conditions relating to 'no material adverse change', shareholder approval or financing might be accepted by sellers.
+Post covid-19, such 'no material adverse change' closing conditions seem to be requested more often by buyers.

-What typical obligations are placed on a buyer or a seller to satisfy closing conditions?
+23 What typical obligations are placed on a buyer or a seller to satisfy closing conditions?
 Does the strength of these obligations customarily vary depending on the subject matter of the condition?

-Buyers typically undertake to obtain - sometimes under 'hell or high water' clauses requiring them to accept onerous requirements imposed by the respective government agency, merger control and foreign investment or other government clearances - or at least to take reasonable best efforts to obtain, the respective approvals.
-Sellers typically undertake to support buyers in those efforts (eg, by supplying themselves or directing the target to supply required data for merger control filings).
+Buyers typically undertake to obtain, sometimes under hell-or-highwater clauses requiring them to accept onerous requirements imposed by the respective governmental agency, merger control and foreign investment or other governmental clearances or at least to take reasonable best efforts to obtain the respective approvals.
+Sellers typically undertake to support buyers in such efforts (eg, by supplying themselves or directing the target to supply required data for merger control filings).